 Dust Extraction Hose

-This saw has a dust extractor hose that removes almost all the debris as you make your cut.
-Given that this is a professional tool, capable of cutting lots of panels, that’s a lot of pollutant material removed from the air.
+This saw has a dust extraction hose that will remove almost all the debris produced when you make cuts.
+As this is a professional tool that is capable of cutting in bulk, effective dust removal will make a major difference to the air quality of your woodshop.

 Portable